Bricklin SV-1: Release

 The SV-1 was presented to a gathering of celebrities and potential dealers at the Riviera Hotel Las Vegas in February 1974.
-The official unveiling of the car took place at the Four Seasons restaurant in New York in June 1974.
+The official unveiling of the car took place at the Four Seasons restaurant in New York City on June 25, 1974.

 End of production

-Among the factors blamed for the car's ultimate demise were ongoing quality control problems, nepotism, supplier shortages, worker absenteeism and a series of price increases that more than doubled the price of the car in two years.
+Among the factors blamed for the car's ultimate demise were ongoing quality control problems, nepotism, supplier shortages, worker absenteeism, and a series of price increases that more than doubled the price of the car in two years.

 Production of the SV-1 ended with just under 3,000 cars built.
 An estimated 1,700 Bricklins were surviving as of 2012.

 Consolidated Motors acquired the inventory of the defunct Bricklin company, among which were several partially assembled cars later completed by Consolidated and sold as 1976 models.
 Consolidated also built a small number of SV-1s up from bare chassis, which were also sold as 1976 models.
 Bricklin had incorporated some minor body changes in the car for 1976.

 Reviews and driving impressions

 In a test done by Car and Driver magazine in May 1975 the performance of the Bricklin was found to be comparable to the contemporary Corvette, the only other V8-powered 2-seat plastic-bodied North American sports car at the time.
+On the other hand, automotive critic Dan Neil found the car's performance underwhelming due to its weight and named it to his 50 Worst Cars of All Time list, saying, "This thing couldn't outrun the Rose Bowl Parade."